Copywriter vs. Content Writer Salary (And Why They Differ)

 For example, if you can land more clients through word-of-mouth and referrals, it may be easier for you to charge higher fees and negotiate better deals.

+And as a result, your earnings as a copywriter or content writer will increase.
 Content writers who use cold pitching and other direct marketing strategies can also land premium clients and earn more money.

 However, they need to have a very solid and stable portfolio in order to convince clients of their skills.